cbarria/rubinstars/README.md

 This Project counts the number of stars in 3 specific repositorys then it pushes<br>
 a lovely Docker Image with Github Actions and you are set to go Stargazer!

+BTW This was CentOS 7 made with python v3! =)<br>

 the repos are...

   * freeCodeCamp/freeCodeCamp
   * 996icu/996.ICU
   * EbookFoundation/free-programming-books

-you will need Docker to eventually run this complete, but you can only run the Python if you have the following dependencies:
+you will need Docker to eventually run this complete, but you can only run the Python,<br>
+if you have the following dependencies:
 * GyGithub
 * Pyyaml

- This was CentOS 7 made with python v3

 ## Docker Image can be found here:
    https://hub.docker.com/repository/docker/cbarria/rubinstars